-Small, but with a spark… This is exactly how you’d describe charming Doolin Village on the west coast of Ireland.
+Small, yet with a spark… This is exactly how you’d describe charming Doolin Village on the West Coast of Ireland.
 Unlike other popular Irish cities and villages, this place seems to be too tiny to spend more than a few hours.
-But the more you immerse into Irish culture and breathtaking scenery when visiting Doolin Village, the longer you wish to stay here.
-Perhaps, this is one of the reasons why this place is referred to as a small village with a giant heart.
+But the more you immerse into Irish culture and enjoy breathtaking scenery while wandering around Doolin Village, the longer you wish to stay here.
+Perhaps, this is one of the main reasons why this place is referred to as a small village with a giant heart.

 Getting to Doolin Village

-Doolin is located on the Wild Atlantic Way approximately three hours away from Dublin and over an hour from Galway.
+Doolin is located on the Wild Atlantic Way approximately three hours away from Dublin and over an hour away from Galway.
 Due to its rural nature and somewhat isolated location, there is no direct train access to the village.
-The best way of visiting Doolin is by car.
-However, if driving on the left and navigating narrow country roads of Ireland (find more tips for visiting Ireland here) put you on edge, you can travel by bus or hire a private driver.
-The latter is particularly suitable for small groups and families.
+The best way to visit Doolin is by car.

 Hike the Cliffs of Moher Coastal Walk

 If you are visiting Doolin Village for more than one day, don’t rush to drive to the Cliffs of Moher.
-Rather than being way too gentle with your feet, put them to work on the Cliffs of Moher Coastal Walk.
+Rather than being way too gentle on your feet, put them to work on the Cliffs of Moher Coastal Walk.
 This 13-kilometer trail runs from Doolin to Hag’s Head near Liscannor.
-Certainly, this exposed cliff path with steep ascents requires a lot of strength and stamina.
-However, the rewards such as scenic views of the Atlantic Ocean, the Cliffs of Moher, and the Aran Islands surpass all challenges.

-Ireland is proud of its centuries-old castles and so is the little village of Doolin.
+Ireland is proud of its centuries-old castles, and so is the little village of Doolin.
 While is doesn’t have plenty of them, at least one castle reminds you of the long history of the place.
-Thus, when visiting Doolin Village for a few hours or a couple of days, make sure to stop at Doonagore Caste.
+Thus, during your first visit to Doolin Village, make sure to stop at Doonagore Castle.
 A round 16th century tower house is located on a hill between Doolin and the Cliffs of Moher.

 Step inside Doolin Cave

-When visiting Doolin, make sure to venture four kilometers outside the village to explore the award-winning Doolin Cave and Visitor Center.
-A highlight of the visit is the Great Stalactite, a stunning 23-foot-long natural wonder of Ireland.
+While visiting Doolin for the first time, make sure to venture four kilometers outside of the village to explore the magnificent Doolin Cave.
+A highlight of this visit is the Great Stalactite, a stunning 23-foot-long natural wonder of Ireland.

-Heart of Irish traditional music, Doolin is not to be missed for those who want to immerse in Irish culture and enjoy traditional Irish music.
-All local pub here are at your service and don’t let you leave without whistling some of the Irish tunes.
+The heart of Irish traditional music, Doolin is not to be missed for those who want to immerse in Irish culture and enjoy traditional Irish music.
+All local pubs here are at your service and don’t let you leave without whistling some of the Irish tunes first.

-Don’t miss the Burren when visiting Doolin Village
+Don’t Miss the Burren while Visiting Doolin Village for the First Time

-While visiting Doolin Village offers a great introduction to natural and cultural heritage of Ireland, the Aran Islands further enhance this experience.
-The three islands take you back in time and walk you through their winding narrow roads with thick stone walls.
-They show their unique attractions such as Plassy Shipwreck on Inis Oírr or Inisheer.
-Inis Mór or Inishmore further unveils cultural heritage of Ireland presenting ample historical monuments.
+Eventually, they show their unique attractions such as Plassy Shipwreck on Inis Oírr or Inisheer.
+Inis Mór or Inishmore further unveils the rich cultural heritage of Ireland presenting ample historical monuments.
 Moreover, you’ll meet a small group of people who still speak Irish in their daily life.

-Surfing is the last thing you could think about when visiting Doolin.
-Nevertheless, this tiny place unveils its secrets one by one.
-So, if trying your hands on surfing sounds like not such a bad idea, then add a visit to Doolin Point to your trip.
-The exposed reef break of the place provide good surfing conditions all year round.
+Surfing may be the last thing that comes to your mind while visiting Doolin.
+Yet this tiny place shares its secrets slowly, one by one.
+So if trying your hands on surfing sounds like not such a bad idea, then add a visit to Doolin Point to your itinerary.
+The exposed reef break of the place provides good surfing conditions all year round.

 Where to Stay in Doolin

-For a small place like Doolin, you have plenty of options to stay at when visiting the village.
-Moreover, the variety of accommodations will match the size of your valet.
-So, whether you’re a backpacker, budget traveler or visiting Doolin with your family, you can easily find a place to stay that suits your style.
+For such a small place, Doolin exceeds any expectation when it comes to lodging.
+Moreover, the variety of accommodations fit most budgets.
+So whether you’re a backpacker, budget traveler, or visiting Doolin with your family, you can easily find a place to stay that suits your style.

 Aille River Hostel and Camping

 Nestled in the center of the village, the Aille River Hostel looks like a perfect place to experience the renowned Irish hospitality.
-Furthermore, this 300-year-old cottage promises an immersion in Irish culture during a stopover or extended stay.
-The Aille River Hostel accommodates its visitors with private rooms for couples and families as well as dorm rooms for single travelers.
+Furthermore, this 300-year-old cottage promises an immersion in Irish culture during a short visit or an extended stay.
+The Aille River Hostel accommodates its visitors with private rooms for couples and families, as well as dorm rooms for single travelers.

 Sea View House Doolin

-What is the one thing you can ask for when visiting Doolin?
-Certainly, it’s location that allows you to walk everywhere in the village including the Cliffs of Moher.
-In that case, Sea View House with its Bed and Breakfast, luxurious lodges, and award-winning food is your place to call home away from home during your trip in Doolin.
+What is one thing you admire most when visiting Doolin?
+Certainly, a location that allows you to walk to most of the places in the village, including the Cliffs of Moher.
+In that case, Sea View House with its Bed and Breakfast, luxurious lodges, and award-winning food is your place to call home away from home during the trip to Doolin.

 Ballinalacken Castle Country House Hotel

 If you want to see luxurious side of Doolin, check into Ballinalacken Castle Country House Hotel.
-This 15th century castle turned four-star hotel is set on a hilltop outside the village.
-Far enough from the hustle and bustle associated with visiting Doolin, the hotel takes pride in its pristine location with the views of the Cliffs of Moher and Aran Islands.
-Moreover, you can always rely on their cozy rooms, traditional pub, and award-winning food in O’Brien room.
+This 15th century castle turned a four-star hotel is set on a hilltop outside the village.
+Far enough from the occasional hustle and bustle of Doolin, the hotel takes pride in its pristine location with the views of the Cliffs of Moher and the Aran Islands.
+And while here, you can always count on their cozy rooms, a traditional pub, and exceptional food in O’Brien room.